scra88le/taxonomySca88le/_posts/2019-5-30-Orchidaceae.md

 ---------------

 # Dactylorhiza
 Plants in the *Dactylorhiza* are hardy tuberous geophytes.
-They typically have long lanceolate leaves which are often also speckled, with an inflorescence consisting of 25 to 50 .
+They typically have long lanceolate leaves which are often also speckled.
 The flowers are typically white or shades of pink to red.
-The name Dactylorhiza derives from daktylos = finger and rhiza = root

 ## **Common Spotted Orchid** (*Dactylorhiza fuchsii*)
-D. fuchsii is a widespread and abundant orchid with a distribution throughout temperate Europe.
+*D. fuchsii* is a widespread and abundant orchid with a distribution throughout temperate Europe.
 I came across the Common Spotted at my local nature reserve, [Lye Valley](http://www.friendsoflyevalley.org.uk/about/index.html), a tufa-forming valley-head alkaline spring fen.
 I also saw it at Homefield wood where various specimens started to emerge as of late May.

 ![Common Spotted]({{ site.baseurl }}/images/orchids/commonspot1.JPG)
 ![Common Spotted]({{ site.baseurl }}/images/orchids/commonspot2.JPG)

-**Identification:** green leaves with many oval spots, forming a rossette before the flower spike appears.
-The flower colour is variable; ranging from white, pale pink, through to purple.
-They have distinctive darker pink spots and stripes on their three-lobed lips.
-The flowers are densely packed in short, cone-shaped clusters, which emerge from the bottom up.
-The scent of the flowers are highly attractive to day-flying moths.
-The Common Spotted can grow to a height of 60cm, but typically smaller than this.

 **Genus:** Dactylorhiza